ThomasLaukkanen/ThomasLaukkanen/README.md

 # ⚡Welcome to my Github page!⚡

 ### Here i will share awesome frontend applications that you can learn from for free 😎
-#### I will hopefully add more complex apps as my skillset grows so hold on and happy coding.
+#### I will add more complex apps as my skillset grows, so hold on and happy coding.

 <!--
 **ThomasLaukkanen/ThomasLaukkanen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.